LifeboatLLC/lbChunkReader/ReadMe.txt

             via H5Dget_chunk_info.
 In this mode each thread is responsible for reading a subset of the chunks.

-If <filename> does not exist, the program writes the file with the specified parameters.
+<filename> is the name of the HDF5 file the program will write using the
-Otherwise, the program uses the existing file.
-In either case, the file data represents the data in a 2-dimensional array written in chunks.
+specified parameters.
+The file data represents the data in a 2-dimensional array written in chunks.

 <rowsPerChunK> is the number of array rows in a single chunk.

 <columnsPerChunk> is the number of array columns in a single chunk.

 <nRowsOfChunks> is the number of chunks in an array column.

 <nColumnsOfChunks> is the number of chunks in an array row.

 <nThreads> is the number of threads to employ for threaded reads.

 <copyToArray> if true, copies the chunked read to the corresponing cells in the array.

 <nIterations> is the number of times the entire collection of chunks should be read.

 <printDataFlag> if true, prints data to the screen.
 Typically this flag should be 0, unless
                 the data set is small enough to fit on the screen.